paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

 <a id="section-2009cc-7"></a>
 ## § 2009cc–7.
 Fees
-**(a) In general** The Secretary may charge a fee that does not exceed $500 with respect to any guarantee or grant issued under this subchapter.
+**(a) In general** The Secretary may charge such fees as the Secretary considers appropriate, so long as those fees are proportionally equal for each rural business investment company, with respect to any guarantee or grant issued under this subchapter.

-**(b) Trust certificate** Notwithstanding subsection (a), the Secretary shall not collect a fee for any guarantee of a trust certificate under [section 2009cc–5 of this title](./chapter-050-agricultural-credit.md#section-2009cc-5), except that any agent of the Secretary may collect a fee that does not exceed $500 for the functions described in [section 2009cc–5(e)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2009cc–5/e/2&num=0&edition=prelim).
+**(b) Trust certificate** Notwithstanding subsection (a), the Secretary shall not collect a fee for any guarantee of a trust certificate under [section 2009cc–5 of this title](./chapter-050-agricultural-credit.md#section-2009cc-5), except that any agent of the Secretary may collect such fees as the Secretary considers appropriate, so long as those fees are proportionally equal for each rural business investment company, for the functions described in [section 2009cc–5(e)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section2009cc–5/e/2&num=0&edition=prelim).

 **(c) License**